 Did you realize there are some amazing benefits to letting your kids garden with you?
 As a homeschooling mom, I am always looking for opportunities to teach my children and expand their little world.
 Getting out into the garden and digging deep is one of those experiences that is rich in learning as well as just plain old fun.

-7 Benefits To Letting Your Kids Garden With You
+7 Benefits Of Letting Your Kids Garden With You

-Fresh air and sunshine: The most obvious reason it is beneficial to create a kids garden this year, is to get them outside, away from TV, video games or anything else that keeps them from outdoors.
-Fresh air and the sunshine are absolute necessities for everyone but especially in childhood.
-Fresh air helps children sleep better and adds to overall health.
+Fresh air and sunshine: The most obvious reason it is beneficial to create a kid's garden this year, is to get them outside, away from TV, video games, or anything else that keeps them from the outdoors.
+Fresh air and sunshine are absolute necessities for everyone but especially in childhood.
+This helps children sleep better and adds to overall health.